caplogic/Mappedbus/README.md

 writer.open();
 ```

-In the code above the file "/tmp/test" is on disk and thus it's memory mapped by the library.
-To use the library with shared memory instead, point to a file in "/dev/shm", for example, "/dev/shm/test".
+In the code above the file "/tmp/test" is on disk and thus is memory mapped by the library.
+To use the library with shared memory, instead point to a file in "/dev/shm", for example, "/dev/shm/test".

 When using a memory mapped file the messages will be lazily persisted to disk.
 With shared memory the messages will be stored in the RAM.
 <br><br>